floodfx/liveviewjs/apps/liveviewjs.com/docs/11-js-commands/overview.md

 - `hide` - Hide an element including optional transition classes
 - `toggle` - Toggle the visibility of an element
 - `dispatch` - Dispatch a DOM event from an element
-- `transition` - Apply transition classes to an element (i.e. animate it)
+- `transition` - Apply transition classes to an element (i.e.,  animate it)
-- `push` - Push an event to the LiveView server (i.e. trigger a server round trip)
+- `push` - Push an event to the LiveView server (i.e.,  trigger a server round trip)

 ## JS Command Syntax